 Highfield-Cascade is a very small town located in the state of Maryland.
-With a population of 1,112 people and just one neighborhood, Highfield-Cascade is the 220th largest community in Maryland.
-Highfield-Cascade has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,131 people and just one neighborhood, Highfield-Cascade is the 220th largest community in Maryland.

 Occupations and Workforce

 Highfield-Cascade is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Highfield-Cascade is a town of professionals, construction workers and builders and service providers.
-There are especially a lot of people living in Highfield-Cascade who work in healthcare (16.41%), office and administrative support (12.12%) and management occupations (11.36%).
+Overall, Highfield-Cascade is a town of service providers, professionals and sales and office workers.
+There are especially a lot of people living in Highfield-Cascade who work in management occupations (10.25%), office and administrative support (9.75%) and healthcare (8.75%).

 Also of interest is that Highfield-Cascade has more people living here who work in computers and math than 95% of the places in the US.

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Highfield-Cascade has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Highfield-Cascade has few renters and college students.
 But the biggest reason it is quieter in Highfield-Cascade than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Highfield-Cascade may be for you.